Vicky Metcalf Award for Literature for Young People

 About the Author

 Cary Fagan is an award-winning author for children.
 His kids' books include the popular Kaspar Snit novels, the two-volume Master Melville's Medicine Show, and the picture book Mr. Zinger’s Hat, for which he won the Marilyn Baillie Picture Book Award and the IODE Jean Throop Award.
 He has won the Jewish Book Award, and been shortlisted for the Silver Birch Award (five times), the Rocky Mountain Book Award (twice), the Hackmatack Award (twice), the Norma Fleck Award, the Shining Willow Award, and others.
 Fagan is also the author of six novels and three short story collections for adults.
 He was born and raised in Toronto, where he lives with his family.

 The Vicky Metcalf Award for Literature for Young People is awarded to the author of a body of work in children's literature.
 The winner is selected by a three-member, independent judging panel.

-The recipient of the 2014 prize was announced on November 4, at the Writers' Trust Awards.
+The recipient of the 2015 prize will be announced on November 3, at the Writers' Trust Awards.

 About the Sponsor

 The goal of the Metcalf Foundation is to enhance the effectiveness of people and organizations working together to help Canadians imagine and build a just, healthy and creative society.
 Vicky Metcalf created this award in 1963 to stimulate the writing of literature for Canadian children.
 She held a passion for storytelling and published several children’s books.
 The prize has been administered by the Writers’ Trust since 2002.